lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

           mldsaPK = bytes[:2592]
           tradPK  = bytes[2592:]

-     Note that while ML-DSA has fixed-length keys, RSA and ECDH may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.
+     Note that while ML-DSA has fixed-length keys, RSA and ECDSA may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.